Chapter 1

 Wave energy, which harnesses the power of ocean waves to generate electricity, is a promising renewable energy source yet to be fully exploited.
 With an estimated global potential of 1.8 terawatts (TW) exploitable wave capacity, 500GW easily exploitable, wave energy could significantly influence the global energy transition.
 Wave energy has the potential to cover 10-20%1 of the future global electricity demand.

 Wave energy offers several advantages in combination with other renewable energy sources.
-Due It has a more consistent and predictable production profile, wave can provide electrons to the grid when wind and solar cannot, making it a valuable addition to the renewable energy mix by reducing volatility and peak capacity in the system.
+Due to its more consistent and predictable production profile, wave can provide electrons to the grid when wind and solar cannot, making it a valuable addition to the renewable energy mix by reducing volatility and peak capacity in the system.
 Apart for densely populated coastal regions, wave energy can be a beneficial option for remote locations and islands that rely on expensive Diesel generators for power generation.
 Despite its potential, wave energy has faced numerous challenges, including storm survivability, poor device efficiency, corrosion etc. Innovative solutions, like those developed by CorPower Ocean, are needed to overcome these challenges, and unlock the full potential of wave energy.

 The importance of investment and research.